We include products we think can be useful for our readers. If you make a purchase through the links on this page, we may earn a small commission.

 According to a video about H&M’s recycling machines, the average American spends over $1,800 a year on new clothes and throws away 200 t-shirts' worth of textiles every year.
 In addition to that, we produce around 400% more clothes compared to the consumption rates 20 years ago.
 Fast fashion brands still use synthetic fibers like polyester, nylon, or acrylic which take hundreds of years to biodegrade.
 Slowing down seems to be the only solution.

-Despite the fact that fast fashion has been widely criticized for low quality, the bad working conditions and poor payments, exploitative practices and many more reasons, it’s also a matter of uniqueness.
+Despite the fact that fast fashion has been widely criticized for low quality, bad working conditions and poor payments, exploitative practices and many more reasons, it’s also a matter of uniqueness.
 Most of the fast fashion brands face troubles on intellectual property grounds since many designers claim that their designs have been illegally duplicated and mass-produced by fast fashion companies.
 You already know how very possible it is to end up wearing what everyone else does.
 Slowing the process down and adding more quality and uniqueness is the only way out.

 We presented the impact fast fashion has on the environment.
 If you're still unconvinced about choosing slow fashion instead, below are some extra arguments: